stat4701/edav/_posts/2015-03-25-hafiz-weather-1.md

   <img src="{{site.baseurl}}/assets/aha2140/weather/sites/accuweather/extended.png" width="50%">
 </a>

-The site does have a history/forcast timeseries plot at the bottom of one page.
-It actually shows the averages and both history and forecast for 30 days.
+The site does have a history/forecast timeseries plot at the bottom of one page.
+It shows the averages and both history and forecast for 30 days.
 Unfortunately, it looks like an afterthought.
 <a href="{{site.baseurl}}/assets/aha2140/weather/sites/accuweather/trend-forecast.png">
   <img src="{{site.baseurl}}/assets/aha2140/weather/sites/accuweather/trend-forecast.png" width="50%">
 </a>